MJ Only Reminiscing; Sevens and Messiah

 Barachot v'Shalom Mishpocha,

 Something wonderful has happened.
 Adonai has shown me something amazing - again.
 I was reminiscing about something He showed me long ago.
 Then He did a new thing.
-And another.
-And another!
 He showed me something wonderful, something I had never heard of before.
 So I wanted to share it with you.
 This all started with my wife and what she did.
-So we'll start there.

 It was years ago now.
 My wife Shirley, being the very tender-hearted soul that she is, was devastated when she first learned that Christmas may not be the anniversary of the birth of Messiah!
 Anyway, she came home from Service and unbeknownst to me, went to the bedroom and threw herself on her face before the Lord, sobbing and begging forgiveness for having taught error to the children.
 During her prayers, she asked He show me the true birthday of Messiah Y'shua.
 She wanted for me to be able to explain it to her in detail.
 But she didn't tell me any of this until later.
 She only told me after I revealed what happened to me the following morning.

-During that time I had been building a study of 'Sevens' in scripture and spent most of my time in Torah and researching academic and linguistic sources to confirm my findings.
+During that time I had been building a study of 'Sevens' in scripture and spent most of my time in TaNaK and in research.
 But the morning directly after her prayer, I sat down to study and my scriptures literally fell open to the 1st chapter of Book of Luke.
 It seemed unusual and I recall getting the distinct impression that I needed to read it.
 I felt His presence.
-So I did.

 This post will be lengthy as it is, so I'm skipping over the first 23 verses about '...Zeḵaryah, of the division of Aḇiyah.
 And his wife (...)
 Elisheḇa.'
 I'm sure you are all familiar with the story.
-So here is verse 24, et al.:
+So here we will start with verse 24:

 ISR 1998, 'The Scriptures', Luke, Chapter 1, verses 24-56: